WebAssembly/design/AstSemantics.md

 will be possible to share linear memory between threads of execution when [threads](PostMVP.md#threads) are added.

+The low 64KiB page can be optionally declared to be unused in which case the runtime may optionally protect the low 64KiB page or place the linear memory at absolute zero in it's address space which can help optimize the code.
+Many operating systems already protect the low page and the wasm runtime has no choice but to effectively run with the low pages protected when placing the linear memory at absoluate zero in its address space.

 ### Linear Memory Accesses

 Linear memory access is accomplished with explicit `load` and `store` operators.